hayet11/hayet11/README.md

 - 👋 Hi, I’m @hayet11
-- 👀 I’m interested in vb language
+- 👀 I’m interested in python language
-- 🌱 I’m currently learning vb and c
+- 🌱 I’m currently learning python and c
-- 💞️ I’m looking to collaborate on vb
+- 💞️ I’m looking to collaborate on python
-- 📫 How to reach me to do a project on vb

 <!---
 hayet11/hayet11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.